kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 The younger you begin, the more English movies and TV shows you'll be able to consume.

-Watching movies can help you familiarize with how Americans use the language.
+Watching movies can help you become more familiar with how Americans speak the language.

 Your listening skills might improve too.

 The more exposure you have, the more fluent you'll be.

-This is the most efficient way to create English speaking kids.
+This is the most efficient way to train English speaking kids.

 Unfortunately, you are not a kid.

-## The BIGGEST Reason Why JUST WATCHING Movies Won’t Help Improve Your English Skills Enough To Help You Qualify For A Job.
+## The BIGGEST Reason Why JUST WATCHING Movies Won’t Help Improve Your English Skills Enough To Help You Qualify For A Job in a Call Center.

 How many of you watch a movie with a notebook and pen?

-Do you pause the movie every time you encounter an familiar word?
+Do you pause the movie every time you encounter an unfamiliar word?

-Do you write down the unfamiliar word and Google the definition?
+Do you write down the unfamiliar word and search Google for the definition?

-Do you listen to the proper pronunciation of the unfamiliar word, imitate it, say it out loud and check the proper pronunciation and retry until you get it correctly?
+Do you listen to the proper pronunciation of the unfamiliar word, imitate it, say it out loud and check the proper pronunciation and repeat the process until you get it correctly?

 Are you REALLY making an effort to make sure that you're using the word well? the word is used well?